USING SKEWNESS AND KURTOSIS TO ANALYZE ZEBRAFISH BEHAVIOR IN A HETEROGENEOUS ENVIRONMENT

 Abstract

-This study investigates the movement patterns of two zebrafish strains, AB and TL, within a varied environment.
-Using image analysis and statistical tools like Skewness and Kurtosis, the researchers analyzed individual movement paths, density of position, and swimming distances.
-The results highlighted notable differences in how these strains adapt to environmental complexity, especially in how they spread out and maintain consistent swimming distances.
-These findings contribute to understanding the different behavioral responses of zebrafish to environmental variations.
+This paper presents a study on the movement behavior of two zebrafish strains, AB and TL, in a heterogeneous environment.
+Employing image analysis techniques and statistical parameters, specifically Skewness and Kurtosis, we analyzed individual trajectories, positional density distributions, and swimming distances.
+The results reveal significant differences between the two strains in their adaptation to environmental heterogeneity, particularly in their dispersion patterns and the maintenance of uniform swimming distances under varying conditions.
+These findings shed light on the diverse behavioral strategies of zebrafish strains in response to environmental complexity.

 Article Details